 ^ Statistical purpose means any operation of collection and the processing of Personal Data necessary for statistical surveys or for the production of statistical results.
 Those statistical results may further be used for different purposes, including a scientific research purpose.
 The result of processing for statistical purposes is not Personal Data, but aggregate data and this result or the Personal Data are not used in support of measures or decisions regarding any particular natural person.

 The original publication date for this page was on 6 January 2022.
-This page was last updated on 5 September 2023 to fix email links.
+This page was last updated on 21 May 2024 to add Article 9(2)(g) to the section: Patients who receive private treatment in the UK.

 Was this article useful?